-Please read this whole page and our FAQs before emailing.
+Please read this entire page and our FAQs.

-The Grant Avenue Street Reach Soup Kitchen (1600 Grant Street in Denver) serves over 800 people a hot meal every Monday and we need your help.
+The Grant Avenue Street Reach Soup Kitchen (1600 Grant Street in Denver) serves 1,000 people a hot meal every Monday and we need your help.
 We have been doing this for 21 years and are a nondenominational, 100% volunteer-run program.